|

 e-commerce transaction histories into their assessments.
 This move towards

-allows lenders to offer personalized loan terms tailored to each borrower’s
+allows lenders to offer personalised loan terms tailored to each borrower’s financial situation.
+By leveraging advanced analytics and data

-modeling, financial institutions are reducing the risk of non-performing assets
+modelling, financial institutions are reducing the risk of non-performing assets

 (NPAs) and increasing loan approval rates for a broader customer base,